-At the time, a large number of designers were experimenting with electric amplification and out of these, many had claimed to have been the first to invent electric guitar.
-From the available data from the history, it is difficult to accurately say who invented the electric guitar but what is known with certainty is that electrified hollow archtop guitar was the first electric guitar to be commonly used.
-Quickly these became instruments of choice for Jazz, blues and country music.
+At the time, a large number of designers were experimenting with electric amplification, and out of these, many had claimed to have been the first to invent the electric guitars.
+From the available data from history, it is difficult to accurately say who invented the electric guitar but what is known with certainty is that the electrified hollow archtop guitar was the first electric guitar to be commonly used.
+Quickly these became instruments of choice for jazz, blues, and country music.

-Let us first look at some of the important developments in electronic amplification of guitar sound.
+Let us first look at some of the important developments in the electronic amplification of guitar sound.

 Early Electric Guitars

 Three early electrified archtop guitars to become popular were

 - Gibson ES-150 was launched in 1936 with a 16” wide body with a bar pickup placed near the fretboard.